 By submitting this form, you consent to receive emails from Minstry of Curry

-My mom always made this Upma with a few basic ingredients.
-Slightly stale bread cooked with sizzling mustard seeds, hing, turmeric, curry leaves, green chilies, and onions.
-The pinch of sugar, squeeze of lemon, and a sprinkle of fresh cilantro at the end puts the delicious factor over the top!
-Looking for EASY, make-ahead breakfast or lunch ideas?
-Try this Bread Upma!
+My mom used to whip this up with just a few basics—slightly stale bread tossed with mustard seeds, hing, turmeric, curry leaves, green chilies, and onions.
+A little sugar, a squeeze of lemon, and fresh cilantro at the end took it to the next level.
+If you're looking for a quick, make-ahead breakfast or an easy lunch idea, Bread Upma is always a winner.

 Variations

-Protein Power: Peanuts or cashews are another classic addition that gives a really awesome crunch and heaps of plant-based protein!
+Peanuts or cashews are another classic addition that gives an awesome crunch and heaps of plant-based protein!
 They add nutrition that keeps you fuller longer and fueled up for the day.

 Indian Stuffing: A New Family Tradition!